 In the morning, all you need to do is take it out of the fridge!
 And if you’ve got a huge day ahead and are feeling it, you can throw a glob of Greek yogurt on there for added protein come breakfast time.

 Think about it.
 You know it’s true.
 What is a Starbucks-style protein box if not Lunchables for professional adults?
 And if Lunchables were good enough for you back then – and still are – they’re good enough for your kids.
 But they’re way better and healthier if you assemble them yourself.

-Pick up some multigrain crackers, cheese cubes (or nut/seed butter if your kid’s not a cheese person), some fruit, and a hardboiled egg or cold cuts.
+Pick up some multigrain crackers, cheese cubes (or nut/sun butter if your kid’s not a cheese person), some fruit, and a hardboiled egg or cold cuts.
 Bam!
 You’ve got lunch – and enough protein to keep them going until the after-school snack.
 (Need help scoring snacks?
 Take a look at Savvy Snack Box for natural, organic snacks delivered right to your door.
 Even easier!)